mothur/mothur.github.io/_wiki/split.abund.md

 tags: 'commands'
 redirect_from: '/wiki/Split.abund.html'
 ---
-The **split.abund** command reads a fasta file and a list or a name file splits the sequences into rare and abundant groups.
+The **split.abund** command reads a fasta file, list file, name file or a count file and splits the sequences into rare and abundant groups.

 ## Default Settings